mvallet91/JELAI/README.md

     - The LA module (in progress) processes telemetry logs to generate insights.
 - **Fluent** is used to collect logs from the individual containers and send them to the middleware container for storage and processing with the LA module.
 - The **Ollama** server can run locally in the host machine or on a separate one.
 Cloud or third-party services can also be used, but the system is designed to work with a self-hosted server.
+- **Etherpad** provides a collaborative text editor for students to work together in real-time, integrated into the JupyterLab environment.
+The `etherpad_logger.py` script logs pad changes for analytics.
+- The **Teacher Chat** stack (optional, separate compose file) provides an instructor-facing analytics chat powered by LibreChat, LiteLLM, ClickHouse, and Langfuse (see [Teacher Chat](#teacher-chat-instructor-analytics) below).

 ## References
 > Valle Torre, M., van der Velden, T., Specht, M., Oertel, C. (2025).
 JELAI: Integrating AI and Learning Analytics in Jupyter Notebooks.
 In: Cristea, A.I., Walker, E., Lu, Y., Santos, O.C., Isotani, S. (eds) Artificial Intelligence in Education.
 AIED 2025.
 Lecture Notes in Computer Science(), vol 15882.
 Springer, Cham. https://doi.org/10.1007/978-3-031-98465-5_9

+> Valle Torre, M., Specht, M., Oertel, C. (2026).
+LLM Chatbots in High School Programming: Exploring Behaviors and Interventions.
+In: Proceedings of the 41st ACM/SIGAPP Symposium on Applied Computing (SAC '26).
+Association for Computing Machinery, New York, NY, USA. https://arxiv.org/abs/2511.18985

 ## Setup and Configuration